Obama, Xi latest leaders to escape to California desert retreat

 The president stayed at a luxury cottage with 1960s-style decor and furnishings.
 Speculation was that he would make use of the estate's private golf course before leaving for Washington on Sunday.

-Obama's Chinese visitors marveled at the scenery but, like everyone else, could only shake their heads about the stifling heat as temperatures topped 100 degrees F (37 C) for both days of the summit.
+Obama's Chinese visitors marvelled at the scenery but, like everyone else, could only shake their heads about the stifling heat as temperatures topped 100 degrees F (3.7 C) for both days of the summit.

 "It's magnificent here but it's really too hot," one Chinese journalist said.
 "Thank God you Americans have good air conditioning."